byuistats/DS250-Cannon/content/Slides/Introduction/day02/_index.md

 1. Data Science Society - Wednesday's at 6PM, STC 394
 1. Math Department Opening Social - Thursday 11:30 RKS 229

+#### Spiritual Thought Question

+* How is 1 Nephi like Genesis?
+* "In the beginning, God created the heaven and the earth."

 #### Syllabus Questions?

 - A note about readings...